Bali Painting Workshop

 Moja is a painter, dancer, puppet maker and shadow-play artist from the village of Batuan, a traditional arts village in Bali known for its classical music and dance, fine woodcarving, and unique painting style.
 Batuan-style painting is unique from other regional styles and particularly famous for its darker color tones and magical themes.
 These time-honored traditions are passed from one generation to the next and continue to thrive, despite great changes in the culture and economy of Bali.

 The MAC has the unique opportunity to host Moja, now a San Francisco-based artist and performer, who will share techniques of the Batuan painting style and guide participants through the process of sketching, ink outlining and shading, and applying color.
 This rare, hands-on workshop for students of all levels by a master artist will be held at the MAC studio on Thursday, May 5, from 9 a.m. to 12 p.m.
 Space is limited.
+You might also consider exploring an online art course.
+For a variety of options tailored to your interests and skill level, allez ici to find the perfect course for you.

 Contact firstname.lastname@example.org to register.
 Call (808) 567-9696 after 8:30 a.m.
 May 5 to see if walk-in spots are still available.
 Cost is $30 ($24 Annual Members).
 Scholarships are available.